 As part of their emphasis on replenishing the citrus industry in Florida, Phytelligence will immediately establish Florida-based facilities to begin the rootstock initiation process.
 Phytelligence will also continue to genetically confirm all rootstocks that come from their facilities, eliminating the rootstock mix-up issues prevalent in the industry.
 In addition to being genetically confirmed via a DNA-based process, all plants produced by Phytelligence are disease and virus free.

-“It is absolutely critical to plant trees with rootstocks that are tolerant, or even resistant, to citrus greening disease and the only way to be 100 percent sure the rootstocks planted are true-to-type, is to use a DNA-based certification process,” stated Dr. Fred Gmitter, Citrus Breeder, University of Florida.
+“It is absolutely critical to plant trees with rootstocks that are tolerant to citrus greening disease and the only way to be 100 percent sure the rootstocks planted are true-to-type, is to use a DNA-based certification process,” stated Dr. Fred Gmitter, Citrus Breeder, University of Florida.

-Citrus greening disease has plagued Florida and the surrounding areas, leading growers to rip out infected trees and scramble to plant new, disease-resistant rootstock.
-The combination of infected orchards and recent natural disasters has left growers with few options to obtain citrus-greening disease-resistant rootstock to replant.
+Citrus greening disease has plagued Florida and the surrounding areas, leading growers to rip out infected trees and scramble to plant new, disease-tolerant rootstock.
+The combination of infected orchards and recent natural disasters has left growers with few options to obtain citrus-greening disease tolerant rootstock to replant.
 With this licensing deal, Phytelligence will be able to provide confirmed true-to-type rootstock to growers at a much more rapid pace.

 To inquire about citrus rootstock, contact Paul Nelson at firstname.lastname@example.org , or at (509) 860-2400.
 To learn more about Phytelligence, visit our website: www.phytelligence.com.